1. HARBORVIEW PARK - COUNTY GRANT

 2. LAFAYETTE STREET PARK - CITY PROJECT

 This project has been in the planning and design phase for several years.
 We have finally moved through some of the permitting and environmental clean-up phases.
-We anticipate construction on several of the phases starting later this year.
+The remaining Phase includes the Hardcourts (Pickleball and Basketball), parking area, pavilion and restrooms nearing design.
+Anticipate applying for County Grant in 2026 and anticipate construction in 2027 after the Police HQ building is completed.

 3. PROMENADE PRESERVATION - CITY PROJECT

 City received a grant from the state in amount of $6.7M.
 Project awarded to Fred Schiavone Construction.
 Expect parking closures along Beach Ave from Madison Ave to Cove Pavilion.
-Continued work until May 2026.
+Paving promenade Jackson to Cove Pavilion on 4/20-4-24.
+Continue concrete repairs Gurney to Grant.
+Promenade and beach access closures change weekly.

 For more information: Promenade Master Plan - Colliers Oct.
 2023.pdf ; Promenade Plans Phase 1.pdf